John Archer (magician): Career

-John is a devout Christian and discussed his faith in depth in his episode of The Magician's Podcast.

 Archer appeared on the audition stage of Britain's Got Talent on 25 May 2019.
 While he achieved four 'yeses', his appearance was criticised due to his previous professional credits.
 He made it to the top 3 in semi-final 3 alongside Colin Thackery & Kojo Anim.
-But he did not make it to the final after 3 judges voted for Kojo Anim.
+Thackery won the public vote, leaving the judges to choose between Archer and fellow comedian Kojo Anim.
+Simon Cowell, Amanda Holden and Alesha Dixon opted for Anim, therefore sending Archer home.